lorin/TaskLights/README.md

 <br/>
 <br/>
-**Whan to know more about this research project?** see: [Ambient Reminders: Final report](https://github.com/alt-code/Blink/blob/master/AmbientReminders/FinalReport.md)
+**Whan to know more about this research project?** see: [Summery of tasks](https://github.com/alt-code/TaskLights/blob/master/Report.md)